Here is a list of some of our most frequently asked questions. Can’t find the solution you’re looking for? Please Contact Us directly.

 Are You Open On The Weekends?

 Yes!
-We have hours available at our Ina Rd. location both on Saturdays and Sundays.
-We are open from 8 am to 5 pm both days.
+We are open 7 days a week from 8 a.m.-9 p.m. at our Ina Rd. location and 7 days a week from 9 a.m.-7 p.m. at our Oro Valley location.
 During these hours we have availability for both appointments and Urgent Care visits.
 This is just one more way we do what we can to best serve our clients and patients.

 Should I Bring Anything At the Time Of My Vaccine Appointment?